 The Rosenbach preserves Bram Stoker’s original notes for Dracula, and handwritten pages of Mary Shelly’s Frankenstein, among a treasure trove of literary riches, first editions, and rare books.
 During “Hands-On Tours” – most Fridays at 3pm (RSVP necessary), visitors get to actually handle these masterpieces.

 6.)
 Beinecke Library, New Haven CT.

 Beinecke Rare Book and Manuscript Library holds one of the few remaining Gutenberg Bibles left intact in the world.
-In place of paper-damaging glass windows, diffused light from beautiful translucent yellow marble panes one and a quarter inch thick set the inner shaft of books ablaze when the sun is low in the sky.
+Diffused light from beautiful translucent yellow marble panes one and a quarter inch thick (in place of paper-damaging glass windows) set the inner shaft of books ablaze when the sun is low in the sky.

 And discover more things to do in New Haven CT here.